-The following discussion should be read in conjunction with the Company's financial statements as of and for the years ended December 31, 2023 and 2022, which were prepared using International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
-Note 3 to the financial statements provides a summary of the Company's significant accounting policies.
+The following discussion should be read in conjunction with the Company's financial statements as of and for the years ended December 31, 2024 and 2023, which were prepared using IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").
+Note 4 to the financial statements provides a summary of the Company's material accounting policies.